-The other thing that can happen in down markets is that investors may try to “time the bottom” of the market, and wait to contribute money until they think the bear market has hit the bottom.
+The other thing that can happen in down markets is that investors may try to “time the bottom” of the market and wait to contribute money.
 Instead of trying to time the market, investors who have enough in their emergency savings should prioritize continuing to contribute to their 401k.
-Getting into the market sooner than later is generally a mentality that will reap rewards over the long-term vs. trying to time the market.
-Here’s a case study that illustrates this concept — it’s about time in the market, not timing the market.
+Getting into the market sooner than later is generally a mentality that will reap rewards over the long-term horizon.
+Here’s a case study that illustrates an important concept: It’s about time in the market, not timing the market.

-If you have an employer match program, you should raise your contribution (if the investor has enough in their emergency fund are already not taking advantage of the match program) to at least the amount that will get you the full match.
+If you have an employer-match program, you should raise your contribution (if you have enough in your emergency fund and are already not taking advantage of the match program) to at least the amount that will get you the full match.
 Those additional funds may help make up for some of the potential losses caused by a market crash.
 For example, if an employer matches up to your first $3,000 contributed to your 401k, you should at least invest that amount in order to take advantage of the full employer match.